 NCUA placed Texans into conservatorship in April 2011 to address service and operational weaknesses.
 Since then, NCUA, the management team and Texans’ employees have worked to improve the credit union’s financial condition and services for the credit union’s 111,000 members.
 Deposits at Texans Credit Union remain protected by the National Credit Union Share Insurance Fund.

 Chartered in 1953, Texans operates 13 branches in the Dallas metropolitan area.
 Membership is open to individuals and their family members who live, work or attend school in Collin, Dallas, Grayson, Rockwall, Travis, Williamson counties and parts of Denton County.
 Texans also serves employees of various companies in the credit union’s field of membership, including Texas Instruments, Raytheon and Ericsson.
-For more information, visit www.texanscu.org (opens new window).
+For more information, visit www.texanscu.org (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) .